daveism/560-prez/3rd.md

 [First page](start.md) | [Previous page](2nd.md)
 ## Lets take a look at the Hurdata data!
-The code generates a bunch of charts and maps we can use in some basic analysis.

 ### First lets look at wind and pressure.
 They should be related.